 A woman's biological clock

 Let’s start with the biology.
 You are born with all the eggs you are ever going to have.
 You don't make any new eggs during your lifetime; in fact, the highest number of eggs you possessed was while you were still in your mother's uterus: a 20-week-old female foetus has about seven million eggs.
 When you are born, this number has reduced to around two million and by the time you reach puberty and begin menstruation (start your periods) you will have somewhere between 300,000 and 500,000 eggs remaining.
+At menopause, you will have 1,000 to 2,000 eggs remaining.
+Also, these eggs are exposed to everything you are exposed to in your lifetime, resulting in a decline in quality as you age as well.

 The fact that your supply of eggs is continuously reducing needn't be cause for concern, however, as it is a natural and continuous process, completely independent of birth control pills, pregnancies, nutritional supplements, or even health or lifestyle.